Election signage

 Section 36 of the Local Government Act 2009 (the Act) provides that a local government must not make a local law that prohibits the placement of election signs or posters.

 The intent of these provisions is to protect the implied constitutional guarantee of freedom of political communication.
-With this in mind, it is considered appropriate that a local government could regulate the placement of election signs and posters in reasonable and appropriate circumstances.

 What is an election sign?